 What makes The Conrad Prebys Performing Arts Center unique?

-Also known as The Conrad, the 49,000 square foot facility will include a 500-seat concert hall (The Baker-Baum Concert Hall, a 140-seat flexible use space (know as The JAI,) along with rehearsal rooms, a donor lounge, a large open courtyard and offices for La Jolla Music Society.
+Also known as The Conrad, the 49,000 square foot facility will include a 500-seat concert hall (The Baker-Baum Concert Hall), a 2000 square foot flexible performance space (know as The JAI), a meeting/reception room, a large open courtyard, and offices for La Jolla Music Society.

 Will the community be able to use The Conrad?